crespohector/welcome-to-mod-7/README.md

 <!-- [user stories requirements](https://docs.google.com/document/d/1LzfYEuvd-WcHkGVycn1d95kXgoIbvrAyzAkcR9C8z2g/edit) -->

 ---
 Here are some capstone project ideas that tend to be associated with success in the observations of the TAs, but of course they are not a guarantee of success.
 Please note ***these are in no particular order*** and you are absolutely ***not required to choose one of these*** projects.
 This list may guide your thought process as much or as little as you feel is appropriate.

-Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)*
+Please note that **multiple user types are not allowed**. *(Ex- Business owner and customers)* Rule of thumb- we want to diversify our project portfolio.
+If you already did a social media clone, then maybe we want to try working on a traveling app or E-commerce app.

 ## Projects We've Seen Go Well
 * Etsy